-Agile for Accountants: Six Steps to Provide Necessary Tools And Relevant Processes
+Agile For Accountants: Six Steps To Provide Necessary Tools

 The concept of “agile” has its origins in the software development world and it took the sector by storm.
 The core idea behind the jargon was simply to make the process more flexible.

 Traditional methods involved spending much time setting up the requirements, features, resources and development cycle and then working on the software.
 Even small changes to this initial plan necessitated a rework causing delays and bugs, far from ideal in the fast-moving tech world.

 This was where agile came in, along with all its accompanying concepts.
 An agile department or company would equip itself with the necessary tools and adopt the relevant processes allowing it to react quickly to internal and external changes.
 These changes could be in the scope of the work, the tools with which the work is done, the rules that must be followed and so on.

 Finance and accounting departments around the world have been adopting agile methodology subsequently with the following outcomes:

 This is one of the most visible changes in the finance and accounting departments of large corporates.
 Instead of static plans and budgets, the agile process calls for continuous planning – adjusting daily, if need be, to keep the plan relevant at any one given time.

 Agile calls for continuous information flow between the accounting and finance departments and all their stakeholders.
 This requires a solid reporting structure that requires minimal manual intervention and can accommodate unique scenarios.